takuya-takeuchi/Demo/WebServer/nginx/02_SmartAppBanner/README.md

 Then, open browser and access http://localhost:8080 from iOS device.
 You can see **hello world** and Smart App Banner.

-Next, access to http://localhost:8080/redirect/test, you can see google web site.

 <img src="./images/image.gif" width="400" />